sewerk/App-Architecture-Template/README.md

 }
 ```

-More can be found in simple implementation of 'Todo list app' which is located in `app` directory.
+More can be found in sample implementation of 'Todo list' app.

 ## Details